Now scheduling EMDR Intensives!

 Understanding Dissociative Disorders

 Dissociative disorders are complex mental health conditions that involve disruptions in memory, identity, consciousness, and perception.
 They often develop as a response to trauma and can significantly impact an individual's life.
+While dissociation can be an adaptive response to sustained trauma, it can lead to difficulties in most areas of functioning when unknown or unmanaged.
 This page describes the main types of dissociative disorders, including Dissociative Identity Disorder (DID), Other Specified Dissociative Disorder (OSDD), and other related conditions.

 Dissociative Identity Disorder (DID)

 Dissociative Identity Disorder (DID), formerly known as Multiple Personality Disorder, is characterized by the presence of two or more distinct personality states or identities within a single individual.
-These distinct identities, often called "alters," may have their own names, ages, histories, and characteristics.
+These distinct identities, often called "alters," "collective," or "parts" may have their own names, ages, histories, and characteristics.

 Symptoms of DID

-Amnesia: Gaps in memory for personal history, including people, places, and events.
+Amnesia: Gaps in memory for personal history or present experience(s), including people, places, activities, and events.

 Identity Confusion: Feeling uncertain about one's identity or sense of self.